PreviousNext

 Create a calibrated or approximate camera

-PhotoModeler requires a description of the camera used to take the photographs.
-This description needs to be created only once and is used for every subsequent project done with this camera.
+PhotoModeler requires a description of the camera that was used to take the photographs.
+This description defines the focal length, pixel size, and lens distortion.
+This description is called a ‘camera calibration’.

-The camera descriptions can be approximate or fully calibrated.
+The camera descriptions can also be ‘approximate’, that is, user entered parameters.
 Creating an Approximate Camera requires entering in information about the camera and creating a camera file.
-Creating a calibrated camera involves taking photos of a calibration pattern (supplied with the package) and running the Camera Calibration.
+Pre-calibrating a camera involves taking photos of a calibration pattern (supplied with the package) and running the Camera Calibration.